ucb-eecs251b/sp24-labs/lab4b/README.md

 We have also not taken into account process variation in the characterization results.
 These are left for you to explore for your projects or future research.

-## Acknowledgments
-Thank you to Rahul Kumar who updated the lab for EECS251B SP24.
-Thank you to Erik Anderson who updated the lab for EECS251B in previous semesters.
-This lab was originally written by Harrison Liew, Daniel Grubb, Sean Huang, and Brian Zimmer.